 Online Banking displays both your deposit and loan accounts.
 You'll be able to see any account for which you are the sole owner, joint owner or authorized signer.
 (Note: You cannot access business accounts within personal Online Banking.
-If you would like to access your personal and business accounts online, you will need to enroll in Business Online Banking.
+If you would like access to your personal and business accounts online, you will need to enroll in Business Online Banking.
 Find out how.)

 You may choose to hide an account from display in Online Banking.
 To hide an account from view, select Online Banking Preferences, Nicknames, then check the box for the account(s) you would like to hide.

 First check to see if the missing account has been "hidden" from view by selecting Online Banking Preferences, Nicknames.
-If you see the account you're looking for, uncheck the box under Hide Account and click save.
+If you see the account you are looking for, uncheck the box under Hide Account and click save.
 Now click Account Information.
 Your account should now be visible in your Account Summary.

 If that does not solve the problem, then you may have a block on the missing account.
-Please call customer service for assistance.
+Please call Customer Service for assistance.

 Your account will be updated with information on two types of transactions: pending and posted.

-Posted transactions are transactions which have been processed and cleared against your account.
+Posted Transactions are transactions which have been processed and cleared against your account.
 This transaction information is updated daily, as pending transactions are completed and converted to posted transactions.